Jordinaa/cs303/hw2/README.md

 ![Output](/hw2/assets/output.png)

-# How to use the code in the main.cpp file:
+# How to use the code in the main.cpp file
 ## **Adding Employees:**
 **For professionals with a monthly salary:**